Alexandru Penciu

-Alexandru Penciu (born 1 November 1932 in Bucharest) is a Romanian former rugby union player and coach, who played as a fullback or centre.
-Amongst the best players of all time, he was nicknamed "Alexander the Great" (Alexandru cel Mare) in his home country.
+Alexandru Penciu (1 November 1932 – 11 August 2023) was a Romanian rugby union player and coach, who played as a fullback or centre.
+He was considered one of the best players of his era and was nicknamed "Alexander the Great" (Alexandru cel Mare) in his home country.

 Club career

 Penciu started his rugby career after the Second World War with Petrolul București as a youth in 1947.
-In the same year he moved to Locomotiva PPT, where he played from 1947 to 1952, and was promoted to the first team in 1950.
+That same year, he moved to Locomotiva PPT, where he played from 1947 to 1952 and was promoted to the first team in 1950.

-He joined CCA, later called CSA Steaua București in 1952, where he would play until 1968.
-There he won five league titles and four Romanian Cups.
+He joined CCA, later called CSA Steaua in 1952, where he played until 1968.
+He helped the club win five First Division titles and four Romanian Cups.

 In 1969, Penciu was allowed by the communist authorities to play abroad in Italy.
 Penciu was a player-coach for Italian side Rovigo.
 He scored the most points in the Serie A league in 1970-1971 (104 points) and 1971-1972 (124 points).

-He retired as a player, in 1973, at the age of 40.
+Penciu retired as a player, in 1973, at the age of 40.

 International career

-Penciu won 34 caps for Romania, from 1955 to 1967, and scoring 2 conversions, 7 penalties and 4 drop goals, 37 points in aggregate.
+Penciu won 34 caps for Romania from 1955 to 1967, scoring 2 conversions, 7 penalties and 4 drop goals, 37 points in aggregate.
 He debuted on 20 April 1955 in Brno, in a 3–0 win over Czechoslovakia.

-In June 1960, he played in the first ever win of Romania over France, 11–5, where he scored 1 conversion and 2 drop goals.
+In June 1960, he played in Romania's first-ever win over France, 11–5, where he scored 1 conversion and 2 drop goals.
 Romania was then experiencing its first "Golden Era" of rugby and was often considered the best European team outside the Five Nations Championship.

-His last international game was on 10 December 1967 in Nantes in the 11–3 defeat against France in the FIRA Nations Cup, where he scored a penalty.
-It was the second consecutive second-place finish for Romania in the competition, losing twice in a row the title to France, then the only continental European side at the Five Nations Championship.
+His last international game was on 10 December 1967 in Nantes, in the 11–3 defeat against France in the FIRA Nations Cup, where he scored a penalty.
+It was Romania's second consecutive runner-up finish in the competition, having lost the title to France twice in a row, and France was the only continental European team in the Five Nations Championship at the time.

 Coaching career

-After retiring as a player, he coached a number of clubs in Canada, France and Italy.
+After retiring as a player, he coached several clubs in Italy, France and Canada.

+Death

+Penciu died on 11 August 2023, at the age of 90.